 The Pittsburgh city directories contain a vast amount of helpful information, including lists of inhabitants, their occupation or business location, and residential address.
 The directories also include advertisements, business listings, locations of schools, churches, synagogues and benevolent organizations, and street directories.

 125 of the directories for Pittsburgh, Allegheny City, and Homestead have been digitized and are available online through Historic Pittsburgh.
 These searchable directories cover 1815-1945.
 Microfilm copies of the directories are also available.

 More modern directories, up to the present day, can be found in the Pennsylvania Department of the Carnegie Public Library, and at the Heinz History Center.
 Please contact these institutions for more information.

 If you're looking for information on family members in Westmoreland County, the Greensburg regional campus has a wonderful guide on the history of the area, including information for family history researchers.

 You may want to consult the Passenger and Immigration Lists Index, which can be found on the ground floor of Hillman Library.
 This is a guide to published arrival records of passengers who came to the U.S. and Canada in the 17th-19th centuries; the index gives the page number of the actual publication in which the person is cited.

 You also may want to check out another guide on Pittsburgh and Regional newspapers held at Hillman Library.

-The Archives Service Center holds an enormous amount of information related to the University of Pittsburgh, including historical information on its faculty, staff, and students.
+The Archives & Special Collections holds an enormous amount of information related to the University of Pittsburgh, including historical information on its faculty, staff, and students.
 A large amount of the material has been digitized and can be searched at our Documenting Pitt website.
-Here are some specific collections that may help you in your genealogical research:
+You may be interested in searching our collections for items like catalogues and commencement programs, but here are also some specific collections that may help you in your genealogical research: